-The Science Curriculum - body changes and life cycles
+3. The Science Curriculum - body changes and life cycles

 Sex Education beyond the requirements of the science national curriculum is not compulsory in primary schools; however, we recognise the importance of preparing children well for secondary school.
-At Shirley

-Infant School, children will be taught about puberty as set out in the expectations of the science National Curriculum.
+At Shirley Infant School, children will be taught about puberty as set out in the expectations of the science National Curriculum.
 In line with year group expectations, children will learn about external body parts, changes in the human body from birth to old age, and reproduction in some plants and animals.
-As part of the life cycle objectives, Year 6 pupils (or year 5 pupils if you keep this in line with the NC y5 objective) will be taught the science of how a baby is conceived and born.
 In our school, we only teach the body changes and life cycles required by the science national curriculum.
 As a consequence, parents do not have the right to withdraw children from these scientific lessons.
-(Parents will have the opportunity to discuss and view the content of the Year 5/6 curriculum before it is taught.)

 We recognise that during such lessons, children may have questions as a result of their learning.
 We are mindful that unanswered questions often lead to misconceptions and will aim to avoid this where possible.

 When questions arise, they will be dealt with as follows.

-- Questions directly linked with the science taught will be answered factually for the class of individual.
+- Questions directly linked with the science taught will be answered factually for the class or individual.
 Children will be given the opportunity to write anonymous questions submitted via a question box - Questions of a personal nature directly linked to the teaching may need to be dealt with by talking directly to the child with an additional adult also present.
 If deemed necessary, teachers will inform parents of the questions asked.
 Wherever possible, questions will be answered in front of all pupils via the question box. - Where a question relates to sex education beyond the scientific teaching, children will be advised to ask their parents or carers.

 In addition to the science curriculum, we will also teach health and wellbeing, relationships, living in the wider world and citizenship as part of our SRE.
-We have decided to do this because we believe through our high-quality PSHE curriculum at Shirley Infants, our children are enabled to become independent, confident, healthy and responsible members of our society.
+We have decided to do this because we believe We have decided to do this because we believe through our high-quality PSHE curriculum at Shirley Infants, our children are enabled to become independent, confident, healthy and responsible members of our society.
 Children will be taught through our three concepts; health and wellbeing, relationships and living in the wider world.
 Our progression on knowledge and skills allows children to become self aware and compassionate children ready to face moral, social and cultural issues that are part of growing up.
 Our school values; kindness, integrity and respect are woven through the curriculum, school ethos and behaviours and relationship policy.
 We offer both explicit and implicit learning opportunities and experiences which reflect independent, resilient and socially aware children.
 P.S.H.E.
 (Physical, Social, Health Education) helps our children to develop relationships, build confidence, become enthusiastic learners and understand their right to be healthy and safe.
 P.S.H.E. enables our children to develop the skills, knowledge and attributes they need to manage their lives, now and in the future.
 Parents have the right to withdraw children from Sex Education aspects that are not part of the science curriculum.
 In the first instance, parents should contact the Headteacher who will advise parents on how to withdraw.

-Physical Health and mental wellbeing
+4. Health and wellbeing